galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ```
 Combine the information with the external hostname that you provided to form the bootstrap URL.
 For example, if the external hostname you provided was `example.com`, the bootstrap URL is `http://example.com:30960/boostrap`.

-In Eclipse, you can edit the bootstrap and run the SimBank tests by completing the following steps:

-1. Select *Eclipse > Preferences > Galasa*
+In Eclipse, you can edit the bootstrap by selecting *Eclipse > Preferences > Galasa* from the Eclipse menu.
-2. Update **Bootstrap URI** to point to the Bootstrap URL that is returned by running the ```kubectl get galasaecosystem``` command.
-3. Apply and close the preferences.
-4. Initialise the framework by selecting _Galasa > Initialise Galasa Framework_ from the Eclipse main menu.
-5. Select *Galasa > Submit tests to automation* option from the Eclipse menu.
-6. Select the SimBank tests to run them in parallel and click *Finish*.
-7. Click the *Galasa* icon on the Eclipse toolbar to view the status of test runs *U1*, *U2*, *U3*, and *U4*.
-Valid values for the runs are *acknowledged*, *queued*, *allocated*, *running*, and *finished*.
-The tests run in parallel rather than consecutively.

 Alternatively, you can enter the bootstrap URL in the ```--bootstrap``` option of a `galasctl` command.

+You can then deploy your Galasa tests to a Maven repository and set up a test stream.
+For more information on writing tests, see the <a href=https://galasa.dev/docs/writing-own-tests> Writing your own independent Galasa tests</a> documentation.

 ## Upgrading the Galasa Ecosystem